Editor's Note: Windows 11 got its big Windows 11 2022 Update on September 20 — here's what’s new and how to get it.

 Windows 11 issues cheat sheet

-- Windows 11 may get a big update next month (September 2022) that delivers the first big feature drop since its 2021 debut.
+- Windows 11 got a big update in September 2022 that delivers the first big feature drop since its 2021 debut.

 - Windows 11 is getting a huge upgrade to make your life easier by adding tabs, favorites, and a homepage to File Explorer.